The laws of physics may rule the universe but in our house other laws apply. For instance, we have this thing called: the hanger law.

 Not so in our house.

-Whenever I remove my favorite sweatshirt from the closet, the one I wear on cool mornings to walk my dog, the hanger will linger on the rod only until I go to return the sweatshirt from the wash – then POOF, no hanger!
+Whenever I remove favorite sweatshirt from the closet (the one I wear to walk the dog), the hanger will linger on the rod only until such time as I return it from the wash – then POOF, no hanger!

 I find this deeply troubling.